MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 In this article, you set up your development tools (if not done already), add WebView2 code to the Win32 app, and learn about WebView2 concepts along the way.

 The project uses the [Win32_GettingStarted (WebView2GettingStarted.sln)](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/GettingStartedGuides/Win32_GettingStarted) directory that's part of the `WebView2Samples` repo.
 To use this article, you do the following:
-1. Download or clone the `WebView2Samples` repo to your local drive.
+1. Clone or download the `WebView2Samples` repo to your local drive.
 1. Run the completed project.
 1. Optionally delete the WebView2 code from `HelloWebView.cpp`.
 1. Follow the remaining steps in this article about adding and understanding the WebView2 code.